DollieWP/dollie/core/Extras/commons-in-a-box/readme.txt

 * Add an admin email notification when a forum post is marked as Pending.
 * Improved behavior when restoring a forum topic from trash/spam.
 * Classic: Add highlighting to unread group forum threads.
-* Classic: Improve bbPress redirect behavior after CBOX installation.
+* Classic: Improve bbPress redirect behavior after DOLLIE_SETUP installation.
 * Classic: Improved labels in theme options panel.
 * Classic: Compatibility with BP bulk notifications management.
 * OpenLab: Introduce the 'Creators' feature, allowing greater customization over the way a group's Acknowledgements are displayed and inherited by clones.